egedemirtas/java-ocp/README.md

 Predicate<String> p = (var x) -> true;
 Predicate<String> p = (String x) -> true;
 ```
-  - In the above code type of x is String in all 3 examples, java infers them from the functiopnal interface(`Predicate`)
+  - In the above code type of x is String in all 3 examples, java infers them from the functional interface(`Predicate`)

 2. Lambda Body
 ```java